sremson/linear-regression-jupyter/README.md

 for the R plot, the R squared is 0.7852. the python r squared is 0.7852, which is the same as the non adjusted R plot.

-the hardest part of these assignments for me is getting github to work!! i swear it hates me
+the hardest part of these assignments for me is getting github to work!! i swear it hates me. i always end up having to do something weird and then remembering i'm not actually in the folder when i'm in the terminal and that solves all my problems lol

+okay i made the python and r scripts and then made them modifiable!! this allows the script to be read and then the image can be generated to show the graph for each script.

+this assignment has also reaffirmed to me just how touchy script is with being case sensitive!